-This shift can also explain why many new moms experience postpartum hair loss around 2-3 months postpartum.
-Postpartum hair loss occurs because, during pregnancy, elevated levels of estrogen slows down the natural cycle of hair follicle shedding.
+Dduring pregnancy, elevated estrogen levels slow down the natural cycle of hair follicle shedding.
 As a result, many women experience long, beautiful hair during pregnancy.

 Your postpartum hormones: six months and beyond

 Once your child has completely stopped breastfeeding, prolactin levels will go back to pre-baby levels.
-The decrease in prolactin will not only cause you to stop lactating, but it will also help stimulate your natural menstrual cycle.
+The decrease in prolactin will cause you to stop lactating and help stimulate your natural menstrual cycle.
 Most women report getting their period back within one to three months of discontinuing breastfeeding, although this is not the case for everyone.

 You may also experience that your period may be irregular for the first few months.
-Although hormonal changes are “normal” postpartum, if you are experiencing any new or persistent symptoms, make sure to contact your doctor.
+Although hormonal changes are “normal” postpartum, contact your doctor if you are experiencing any new or persistent symptoms.

 Doing so will help your doctor monitor and evaluate your progress.
-It will also allow your doctor to assess for a variety of conditions, including thyroid diseases, like Hashimoto’s Thyroiditis, which often develops postpartum, as well as diabetes, anemias, and nutrient deficiencies.
+It will also allow your doctor to assess for various conditions, including thyroid diseases, like Hashimoto’s Thyroiditis, which often develops postpartum, as well as diabetes, anemias, and nutrient deficiencies.

-If you’re not breastfeeding, you can consider doing an at-home hormone test like this one to better assess your hormone levels at six months to a year postpartum.
+If you’re not breastfeeding, you can consider doing a simple at-home hormone test to better assess your hormone levels at six months to a year postpartum.
 You can use the results to bring up any important concerns or questions with your doctor.

 - Three Risk Factors for Developing a Perinatal Mood Disorder

 - Steps for Accepting Your Postpartum Body